otakar-smrz/elixir-fm/README.md

 ## Join us

-Since [ElixirFM](http://github.com/otakar-smrz/elixir-fm) is now hosted on [GitHub](http://github.com/otakar-smrz) and [Bitbucket](http://bitbucket.org/otakar-smrz), it becomes yet easier to join the project and contribute to it.
+Since [ElixirFM](http://github.com/otakar-smrz/elixir-fm) is now hosted on [GitHub](http://github.com/otakar-smrz), it becomes yet easier to join the project and contribute to it.
 We do need new features, applications, interfaces, and documentation.
 Feel free to [contact us](http://github.com/otakar-smrz/elixir-fm/issues) or clone the project!